foltone/foltone_drugs/README.md

 # foltone_drugs_system

-Voici un script qui vous permet de créé des drogues à l'infinit.
+Voici un script qui vous permet de créé des drogues à l'infini.

 Here is a script that allows you to create infinite drugs.